andrewmmc/share/README.md

 * Fall in Love to Tech: Build Your Own App as an Entrepreneur • Lingnan University

 ## About Me
-Hi!
-I'm Andrew, a developer born and raised in Hong Kong.
+👋!
+I'm Andrew, a sofware developer based in Hong Kong.

 I enjoy creating beautiful, simple and elegant things.
-I used to develop modern web applications under Agile methodology.
-I’ve mostly worked with JavaScript, React and PHP but also a little bit with Node.js and Golang.
+I used to develop modern web applications under Agile and Waterfall methodologies with Git workflow.
+I’ve mostly worked with TypeScript, React, Node.js and PHP but also a little bit with Golang.

-In my free time, I [do mobile apps](https://itunes.apple.com/us/developer/man-chun-mok/id1350308720), [write a blog](https://medium.com/@andrewmmc) and [take photography](https://vsco.co/andrewmmc).
+In my free time, I [do mobile apps](https://itunes.apple.com/us/developer/man-chun-mok/id1350308720), [write a blog](https://andrewmmc.com) and [take photography](https://vsco.co/andrewmmc).

-If you're interested in the professional work that I've done, check out my [portfolio](https://andrewmmc.com) and [resume](https://www.linkedin.com/in/andrewmmc).
+I enjoy my work and hope to contribute my knowledge and skills on any opportunities.
+If you're interested in the professional work that I've done, check out my [projects](https://andrewmmc.com/projects) and [resume](https://www.linkedin.com/in/andrewmmc).

-Feel free to [email me](https://andrewmmc.com/contact) for reaching out ☕!
+Feel free to [email me](mailto:hello@andrewmmc.com) for reaching out ☕!